-Nlma is fantastic!!!
-The sensai's have a genuine love for the kids and encourage and motivate their advancement.
+No Limits Martial Arts is fantastic!
+The Sensei's have a genuine love for the kids, and encourage and motivate their advancement.
 They also encourage them to be good people and help everyone in the world for whatever cause.
-My daughter is a student here and I plan on signing up the other two when they are old enough.
-I hope this is the one thing they stick with and it's all because of the owners and family that run this place.
-Love them!!!
+My daughter is a student here, and I plan on signing up the other two when they are old enough.
+I hope this is the one thing they stick with, and it's all because of the owners/family that run this place.
+LOVE THEM!

 Yes, it can.
 We help children learn the importance of emotional control and respect for others.
 These are lessons that will help them in the classroom, too.

 Yes.
 Even though studying martial arts is an individual pursuit, we teach kids to learn in a collaborative environment with an emphasis on sharing, cooperation, and teamwork.

 Yes.
 Part of martial arts training is teaching kids to be mindful of themselves and their surroundings.
 They must focus to succeed in class, and once they learn to do it, they’ll be able to do the same thing at school.

 Martial arts instruction focuses on hand-eye coordination, control, and strength.
 As kids learn basic moves and then advance, they learn how to control their bodies and movements.

 Yes.
 It’s common for students to require more than one attempt to earn a new belt.
 We teach them that trying is the most important thing – and that persistence pays off.

 Respect is at the core of everything we do in the dojo.
 Kids who study martial arts must respect their instructors and fellow students, and we find that they learn to respect parents, teachers, caregivers, and siblings at the same time.

 Kids learn how to listen respectfully to others without interruptions.